 While Gavan searches the amusement park, Hunter Killer and the monster-of-the-week, Goat Monster, visit Makoto to remind him about staying silent.
 Goat Monster sprays spit on the boy and causes his hand to expand like a balloon.
 Makoto agrees to shut up after a few seconds of recoiling from the pain.

 Once again, because plot, Gavan finds Makoto on the roof of the restaurant.
 Even after being told to stay away from the whole UFO nonsense, Makoto is trying to find where the UFOs landed through his telescope.
-Makoto denies seeing any UFOs to Gavan, but Gavan saw through his statement and noticed the telescope was positioned at the Oya Statues on Tochigi Mountain.
+Makoto denied seeing any UFOs to Gavan, but Gavan saw through his statement and noticed the telescope was positioned at the Oya Statues on Tochigi Mountain.
 Guessing the Makuu spaceships were spotted around Tochigi, Gavan prepares to leave the park and head towards the mountain when suddenly, Goat Monster attacks!

 The hottest boy band in the galaxy fades Goat Monster to the back row.

 An epic dance breaks out between Gavan and the Goat Monster.
 Some ridiculously sick moves are done throughout the fight, such as Goat Monster riding a Merry-Go-Round and punching Gavan as it spun around.
 In the middle of the fight, a Doublemen takes Makoto and carries him out of the park.
 Gavan loses sight of them, never to be seen again....THE END...oh wait, just kidding.